Hurricane Neddy

 "Hurricane Neddy" is the eighth episode of the eighth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on December 29, 1996 It was written by Steve Young, directed by Bob Anderson, and features a cameo by Jon Lovitz as Jay Sherman from The Critic.
+It originally aired on Fox in the United States on December 29, 1996.
+It was written by Steve Young, directed by Bob Anderson, and features a cameo by Jon Lovitz as Jay Sherman from The Critic.
 In the episode, a violent hurricane strikes Springfield.
-By pure chance, the only house destroyed belongs to Ned Flanders.
-As a result, Ned begins to lose his faith in God and the townspeople around him, leading to a nervous breakdown.
+By pure chance, the only building destroyed is the Flanders home.
+As a result, Ned begins to lose his faith in God and the townspeople around him, especially Homer, leading him to a nervous breakdown.